HarshwardhanPatil07/HarshwardhanPatil07/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; I love to explore new technologies and work on Full Stack Developement projects with DevOps culture.
+- 🤔 &nbsp; I love to explore new technologies and work on Full Stack Development projects with DevOps culture.
 - 🎓 &nbsp; Pursuing Bachelor's in VIT,Pune.

 <h3 align="left">Connect with me:</h3>